bbauska/JS-InterviewQuestions-JS/README.md

 <h3>146: How can you set the background color of an HMTL document?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-This can be easily done using document.bgcolor = “color”, where color can be the name of a color – e.g. red, black, or it can represent the code of the color – e.g. #00FF34.</p>
+<p>This can be easily done using document.bgcolor = “color”, where color can
+be the name of a color – e.g. red, black, or it can represent the code of the color – e.g. #00FF34.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>147: Name the Boolean operators in JavaScript.</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-The Boolean operators in JavaScript are: ‘&&’ - AND operator, ‘||’ – OR operator ‘!’ -
+<p>The Boolean operators in JavaScript are: ‘&&’ - AND operator, ‘||’ – OR operator ‘!’ -
 NOT operator.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>148: How can we determine the state of a checkbox in JavaScript?</h3>